huabin/nerd/README.md

 sudo vi /etc/cloud/templates/hosts.debian.tmpl
 ```

 You should change this file, not `/etc/hosts`.
+Add `127.0.0.1 nerd`

 #### 👦User